-- The relevant licensing authority or any other licensing authority in whose area part of the premises is situated. - Chief Officer of Police, - the Fire and Rescue Authority, - the Enforcing Agency for health and safety purposes, - the local authority responsible for environmental health, - the local planning authority, - the authority responsible for minimising or preventing the risk of pollution - the Child Protection Authority, - the local Clinical Commissioning Group - the local weights and measures authority (trading standards). - 1.30 The Act permits other persons to make representations.
+- The relevant licensing authority or any other licensing authority in whose area part of the premises is situated. - Chief Officer of Police, - the Fire and Rescue Authority, - the Enforcing Agency for health and safety purposes, - the local authority responsible for environmental health, - the local planning authority, - the authority responsible for minimising or preventing the risk of pollution - the Child Protection Authority, - the local Clinical Commissioning Group - the local weights and measures authority (trading standards). - Home Office Immigration Enforcement (on behalf of Secretary of State). - 1.33 The Act permits other persons to make representations.
 This includes any individual, body or business, or their representatives, known as 'interested parties' and are free to raise relevant representations regardless of their geographical proximity to the premises.
 Any representations must be 'relevant' in that the objection relates to one or more of the four licensing objectives.
-In the case of a review, the ground must not be repetitious.

-- 1.31 A Councillor for the District may also make representations.
+In the case of a review, the ground must not be repetitious. - 1.34 A Councillor for the District may also make representations.
 A representation would only be 'relevant' if it relates to the likely effect of the grant of the licence on the promotion of at least one of the four licensing objectives.
-Any representation must not be frivolous or vexatious, and in addition, in the case of reviews, not be repetitious.
-Parties intending to make a representation are directed to the guidance issued by the Department for Digital, Culture, Media and Sport (or similar government issued guidance) for assistance as to whether a representation is relevant. - 1.32 In the absence of any representations the licence must be granted, and any representations must be heard at a hearing of the Licensing Sub-committee.
+Any representation must not be frivolous or vexatious, and in addition, in the case of reviews, not be repetitious. - 1.35 The Licensing Act 2003 (hearings) Regulations 2005 require the Licensing Authority to provide the applicant with copies of any relevant representations made.
+Any person making a representation to an application should bear in mind that their personal data (such as name and address) will be disclosed to the applicant.
+The Licensing Authority will not edit your letter of representation before it sends it out, with the exception of telephone numbers, e-mail addresses and signatures. - 1.36 In the absence of any representations the licence must be granted, and any representations must be heard at a hearing of the Licensing Sub-committee.